Basilica of Saint John the Theologian: Construction

-The most striking feature of the basilica is its massive apse attached to the eastern piers of the crossing with an encircling passage between its two walls which is believed to have been tunnel-vaulted.
+The most striking feature of the basilica is its massive apse attached to the eastern piers of the crossing with an encircling passage between its two walls, which is believed to have been tunnel-vaulted.

-As Procopius has stated, the land surrounding the church was very uninhabitable nor could it be used to cultivate anything.
-To solve this, Justinian had an aqueduct built near the church, which in time, greatly helped the city of Ephesus and provided the surroundings of the church to flourish through the centuries.
+As Procopius stated, the land surrounding the church was very uninhabitable, nor could it be used to cultivate anything.
+To solve this, Justinian had an aqueduct built near the church, which in time, greatly helped the city of Ephesus and provided the surroundings of the church to flourish throughout the centuries.